 No Retaliation

-No Protected Person who in good faith reports a Concern shall suffer intimidation, harassment, retaliation, discrimination or adverse employment consequence because of such report.
+No Protected Person who in good faith reports a Concern shall suffer intimidation, harassment, retaliation, discrimination adverse employment, or other retaliation consequence because of such report.
 Any director, officer or employee of the District Management Association who retaliates against someone who has reported a Concern in good faith is subject to discipline up to and including removal from the District Management Association’s board of directors and/or or termination of employment.
 Notwithstanding anything contained herein to the contrary, this policy is not an employment contract and does not modify the employment relationship between the District Management Association and its employees, nor does it change the fact that employees of the District Management Association are employees at will.
 Nothing contained herein is intended to provide any Protected Person with any additional rights or causes of action, other than those provided by law.

 Reporting Concerns